CS699-IITB-Autumn-2021/project-segmentation_faulters/README.md

 1. Problem Statement or Motivation:
-    ->  Fulfilling all the student's and IITB resident's needs at one place will help students and residents of IITB to save their precious time.
+    1. Fulfilling all the student's and IITB resident's needs at one place will help students and residents of IITB to save their precious time.
         They just need to use our platform in order to use the services.This will also helps vendor to bring in more costumers.

 2. Sell your product/service (One sentence).
-    -> Connecting all the offline services to online to make life easy for the students and the residents of IITB.
+    1. Connecting all the offline services to online to make life easy for the students and the residents of IITB.

 3. List of features
-    ->Login
-    ->Signup
-    ->Signout
+    1. Login
+    2. Signup
+    3. Signout
-    ->My Orders
+    4. My Orders
-    ->Place order
+    5. Place order
-    ->Mail confirmation
+    6. Mail confirmation
-    ->Gulmohar
-    ->Grocery
+    7. Gulmohar
+    8. Grocery
-    ->Hair Salon
+    9. Hair Salon
-    ->about page
+    10. about page
-    ->Vendor side pages for all the vendors: Gulmohar, Hairsalon and Grocery.
+    11. Vendor side pages for all the vendors: Gulmohar, Hairsalon and Grocery.

-4. Technology Stack (highlight ones learnt in CS699) -> Pyhton
+4. Technology Stack (highlight ones learnt in CS699)
+    1. Pyhton
-    -> Sphinx
+    2. Sphinx
-    -> HTML, CSS, JavaScript
+    3. HTML, CSS, JavaScript
-    -> Sqlite3
+    4. Sqlite3
-    -> MailTrap
+    5. MailTrap

 5. List of deliverables (tick mark those which are complete).
-    ▶ Secure Login and Register functionality(HOME PAGE).(DONE)
+    1. Secure Login and Register functionality(HOME PAGE).(DONE)
-    ▶ Interface for student: In order to use the services available.(DONE) ▶ Interface for Gulmohar: We will provide a cart option, where student can select item present at Gulmohar and then order from the interface.(DONE)
+    2. Interface for student: In order to use the services available.(DONE)
+    3. Interface for Gulmohar: We will provide a cart option, where student can select item present at Gulmohar and then order from the interface.(DONE)
-    ▶ Interface for Hair Salon: We will provide a google form like functionality , on filling the form a mail will be sent to the Hair Cutting shop manager and he will call according to availability of slot.(DONE)
+    4. Interface for Hair Salon: We will provide a google form like functionality , on filling the form a mail will be sent to the Hair Cutting shop manager and he will call according to availability of slot.(DONE)
-    ▶ Interface for grocery Shop: We will again provide a cart thing where student or residents can order the daily needs then confirm the order.(DONE)
+    5. Interface for grocery Shop: We will again provide a cart thing where student or residents can order the daily needs then confirm the order.(DONE)
-    ▶ We are also going to link some services which are already present online like aroma , badminton court facilities.(DONE)
+    6. We are also going to link some services which are already present online like aroma , badminton court facilities.(DONE)

 6. Hardware/Software Requirements.
-    -> Hardware:
+    1. Hardware:
         Any Pc with Windows or Linux
-    -> Software:
+    2. Software:
         Python, Django and web Browser

 7. Well explained, “how to operate”.

     1. To get started with the project you should first run the virtual environment that is "venv" with the command source venv/bin/activate
-    2. Then start the server with the command python3 IITB_Services/manage.py runserver -> Note:Don't connect with IITB network , connect with your personal network to see the email functionality.
+    2. Then start the server with the command python3 IITB_Services/manage.py runserver
     3. First page is the login and sign up page on which user has to login or register
     4. After login the user has to choose the services from the list of services.
     5. Gulmohar : user can order the dishes that are available at that time and when user click on purchase button a mail will be sent       to both the user and the gulmohar email about the order detals.